cvlab-columbia/expert/README.md

 Run `python main.py --help` for information on arguments.

+Be sure to have the external libraries in _requirements.txt_ installed.

 ## Data
 We work with the [Epic Kitchens dataset](https://epic-kitchens.github.io/2019) for this project.
 To run our code, you